MCP Servers for Design: How Sailop Integrates with Any AI Agent

 For Cursor

-In Cursor settings, add the MCP server under the Tools section:
+In Cursor settings, add the server under Tools:

 {